XavaDigital/ServerlessSaas/README.md

 This project is started with the [Serverless SaaS Boilerplate](https://serverlesssaas.com/), a React starter-kit that is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Get Started

-To be able to use all features included in this project, you need to set up a couple of things before starting:
+You can run `npm install && npm run dev` to start the project, but to be able to use all features included in this project you need to set a couple of things up before you can use them:

 1. Setup NetlifyCMS.
 [Instructions](#Netlify-CMS).
 2. Setup a Firebase project, with Cloud Firestore and Cloud Functions.
 [Instructions](#Firebase).
 3. Create a Stripe account and set up your subscription product.
 [Instructions](#Payments-with-Stripe).
 4. Create a Postmark account and set up your email templates.
 [Instructions](#Emails-with-Postmark).

-When this is done, make sure you have run `npm i` or `yarn` both inside your project directory as your your `/functions` folder.
+When this is done, make sure you have run `npm install` or `yarn` both inside your project directory as your `/functions` folder.
 Then, run the development server:

 ```bash
 npm run dev